uqlibrary/technology-training/R/dplyr_intro.md

 ### Help

-For any dataset or function doubts that you might have.
-Don't forget the three ways of getting help from R:
+For any dataset or function doubts that you might have, don't forget the three ways of getting help in RStudio:

 1. ?functionname
 2. help(functionname)